Top German diplomat: Taliban to cause Afghanistan’s downfall

-ISLAMABAD (AP) — Germany’s top diplomat expressed concerns Tuesday during a visit to Pakistan that neighboring Afghanistan’s new Taliban rulers are leading that country into a complete “downfall,” and bringing about incredible suffering and hunger.
+ISLAMABAD (AP) — Germany’s top diplomat expressed concerns Tuesday during a visit to Pakistan that neighboring Afghanistan’s new Taliban rulers are leading that country into a complete “downfall” and bringing about incredible suffering and hunger.

 Annalena Baerbock spoke at a press conference with her Pakistani counterpart, Bilawal Bhutto Zardari, after discussing a range of issues with officials in Islamabad, including Russia’s invasion of Ukraine.

-Since they seized power in mid-August last year, the Taliban have imposed harsh edicts in Afghanistan, harking back to their repressive rule during the late 1990s and restricting freedoms and rights of women, who are now barred from going to school beyond the sixth grade, and minorities.
+Since seizing power in mid-August last year, the Taliban have imposed harsh edicts in Afghanistan, harking back to their repressive rule during the late 1990s.
+They have restricted freedoms and rights of women — who are now barred from going to school beyond the sixth grade — and of minorities.
 The country has plunged into an unprecedented crisis, hurtling toward an economic meltdown as famine and hunger loom.

 In Islamabad, Baerbock urged that any economic aid to Afghanistan’s Taliban should be coupled with improvements in the human rights situation.

 The Taliban, she said, are “leading the country into a downfall” and Afghan “parents do not know how to feed their children.
 Girls are deprived of their right to education.
 Women are almost excluded from participation in public life.
 Dissenting voices are brutally suppressed.
-The economy is grinding to a halt”.
+The economy is grinding to a halt.”

 The Taliban are “heading in the wrong direction,” Baerbock said.
 “As long as they go down this path, there is no room for normalization and even less for recognition of the Taliban as the legitimate rulers of the country.”